Bridging industry and academia to build tomorrow's real estate leaders

 Brian McFee

-After receiving an undergraduate degree in Civil Engineering from Clemson, Brian McFee was hired as a Construction Manager (CM) by CBG Building Company headquarters located in Arlington, VA, a leading general contractor specializing in multifamily construction that has built over 124,00 units nationwide.
+After receiving an undergraduate degree in civil engineering from Clemson University, Brian McFee was hired as a Construction Manager (CM) by CBG Building Company headquarters located in Arlington, Virginia, a leading general contractor specializing in multifamily construction that has built over 124,000 units nationwide.
 The role of a CM is narrow: singularly focused on completing one multifamily project under a contract with the developer-owner.
-While initially the individual sticks and bricks were exciting, Brian eventually wanted to learn more about the trends and economics behind the multifamily buildings that he was constructing.
+While initially the individual sticks and bricks were exciting, McFee eventually wanted to learn more about the trends and economics behind the multifamily buildings that he was constructing.
 But he knew that his undergraduate degree in engineering had not prepared him for that understanding

-Fortunately, Brian’s employer selected him to enroll in the RE3 program offered by George Mason University's Center for Real Estate Entrepreneurship (CREE).
-It was a 3-day crash course in real estate development taught by faculty from George Mason's Master's in Real Estate Development program (MRED).
-RE3 opened Brian's eyes to a new world beyond construction: project proforma modeling driven by unit mix, rent, and market feasibility.
+Fortunately, McFee's employer selected him to enroll in the RE3 program offered by the Costello College of Business Center for Real Estate Entrepreneurship at George Mason University.
+It was a 3-day crash course in real estate development taught by faculty from George Mason's MS in Real Estate Development Program.
+RE3 opened McFee's eyes to a new world beyond construction: project proforma modeling driven by unit mix, rent, and market feasibility.

 Reserve a spot in the RE3 program.